cmhamiche/Resolve-DNG-Workflow./README.md

+#This is a base grade for DNG using a fusion composition with AgX and a simple power grade.
 Works with the free DaVinci Resolve version.
-This is a base grade for DNG using a fusion composition with AgX and a simple power grade.

 Uncompress the Grades folder in C:\ProgramData\Blackmagic Design\DaVinci Resolve\
 In the Fusion tab, import the Fusion Composition named AgX.comp.